-Huasteca Potosina, Mexico is located in northern central state of San Luis Potosi.
+Huasteca Potosina, Mexico is located in the north-central state of San Luis Potosi.
 The area is about 8 hours northeast of Mexico City and 3 hours east of the city of San Luis Potosi.

 Is La Huasteca Potosina Worth Visiting?

 One word.
 Waterfalls.
 Huasteca Potosina is full of them and their bright blue color will leave you in constant awe.

 La Huasteca Potosina is definitely worth visiting if you enjoy nature, waterfalls, and exploring an area less visited by foreigners.

 Best time to visit Huasteca Potosina